Shipton Moyne: Bells

 Five bells were recorded in 1680 and a further bell was added in 1865: a treble weighing five hundredweight.
 One tenor bell was cast in the mid-fifteenth century in London.
 Weighing fourteen hundredweight it was dedicated to The Virgin Mary.
 Two were cast in Bristol by Roger Purden in 1620, one weighing 6cwt. and the other 7cwt.
 Two were cast in Gloucester by Abraham Rudhall in 1704, one weighing 8cwt. and the other 10cwt.

 In 1962, at the expense of Col. St. George of Hillcourt, two bells were re-cast by John Taylor of Loughborough; the 1620 bell weighing 7cwt. and the 1704 bell weighing 5cwt.
 All were rehung on a strengthened frame and re-dedicated.
 The total weight of the bells being some two and a half tons.

 Organ

 Built by Bevington and Sons of Soho, London and restored by Osmond & Co. of Taunton in 1995, the organ has one manual electrically operated blower.
 The original handle operated manual blower is still present in the vestry.

 Clock

 Facing west in the tower, the clock was made by John Smith & Sons of Derby in 1887.
 It strikes on the hour and half hour.
 The face was restored in memory of Lt.
 Cmdr.
 J.T.B.
-Birch D.S.O., D.S.C., R.N., a past churchwarden who for several years gave his time to maintaining the church.
+Birch, a past churchwarden who for several years gave his time to maintaining the church.